Estimated reading time: 13 minutes

-How many times have you eaten something new or food that you were familiar with from the grocery store and you just didn’t like it?
-I’m betting you can count a few times on one hand in your lifetime but I want to know, what do you do about it?
+I’m betting you can count a few times on one hand in your life, but I want to know, what do you do about it?

-I hope this offers a bit of inspiration to those of you who hesitate or feel cheap about doing something like this.
-Don’t be, it’s your money and you should be getting the best quality even if it is no-name brand products you buy.
+Don’t be, it’s your money, and you should be getting the best quality even if you buy no-name brand products.

 - Throw it out